jacobcons/word-tennis/README.md

 Multiplayer browser game in which users must type related words back and forth under timed pressure.
 For example 'wave' could be followed by 'ocean', 'crash', 'sine' etc...

-If you wish to test it by yourself, simply open one normal and one incognito tab.
+If no one's online you can test it by opening one normal and one incognito tab

 ### Developing backend locally
 1. Enter backend folder - `cd backend`